Frequently Asked Questions

 Tuttles Tote Program

-Summer season opens for sign up in February (late winter/early spring) and winter season opens for sign up in October (late fall).
+Our summer season opens for sign up in February (late winter/early spring).

 The goal of the tote program is to provide you with a convenient selection of the best produce.
 Because of this we don’t offer customization of the boxes.
 If you are someone who likes to select your produce each week, we encourage you to shop in our farm store.